Gamma-Ray Burst Polarimetry with the COMCUBE-S CubeSat Swarm -- Design and Performance Simulations: COMCUBE-S Mission Concept

 The concept of operation of the CubeSat swarm is illustrated in Figure~\ref{fig:conops}.
 The satellites continuously share and combine their observed gamma-ray count rates to detect a simultaneous increase in count rates on multiple satellites, which allows detection of fainter GRBs than is possible by current or proposed missions (see Section~\ref{sec:results}).
 Once a potential GRB detection is established, all satellites are notified, and a trigger alert period is autonomously established.
 The satellites form a data link chain and rapidly relay their selected and highly compressed observation data to the satellite in the most favourable position above a ground station (Figure~\ref{fig:conops}).
-The downlinked data is then processed immediately at the Science Data Centre to determine the sky coordinates of the source and other relevant parameters for immediate observation follow-up by ground telescopes and other facilities.
+The downlinked data {are} then processed immediately at the Science Data Centre to determine the sky coordinates of the source and other relevant parameters for immediate observation follow-up by ground telescopes and other facilities.

 The localisation is first obtained by comparing the count rates in different detectors and on different satellites.
-The localisation can also be achieved using Compton imaging and by the pseudo-range multilateration method (also called timing triangulation) based on relative time delay measurements, which will increase the reliability and accuracy of the results.
-While the data is processed on ground for localisation, the satellites continue observation of the transient event and send additional data to the ground to refine the localisation.
-With every localisation, the Science Data Centre sends an alert note to its partnering follow-up ground observation facilities within the General Coordinates Network (GCN\footnote{\url{https://gcn.nasa.gov/}}) or a similar collaboration.
+The localisation can also be achieved using Compton imaging and by the pseudo-range multilateration method (also called timing triangulation) based on relative time delay measurements, which will increase the reliability and accuracy of the results. {A preliminary analysis based on work carried out for the HERMES constellation concept (see, e.g., \cite{fuschino2019}) shows that using timing triangulation with the COMCUBE-S swarm, a localisation accuracy of better than 1$^\circ$ could be achieved for most long GRBs and around 3$^\circ$ for a significant proportion of short GRBs.
+More details are given in \citet{murphy2026}.}